How can I get registered for camp?

 We recognize that people with aphasia are mothers and fathers too.
 Although in many cases, it may be easier for you and your family member/friend to focus on enjoying the camp activities if you do not have to be caring for children at the camp, please contact us if you have a special situation with a child.

 How many people will there be at Alberta Aphasia Camp?

 We have room for 80 campers (this includes people with aphasia and their family members/friends).
 In addition, there are approximately 30 leaders and volunteers (SLP, OT, PT and RecT) and 5 Gull Lake Camp staff.

 What is the weather like at that time of year?

 Average high temperatures around Gull Lake in September can vary between 10-20 degrees Celsius, with average low temperatures between 0-10 degrees C. We can expect anything from sun to rain.
 It is best to come prepared for the various weather conditions with layers and warm clothing, and a rain jacket and/or umbrella in case of rain.
 If it does rain, the grounds can get muddy.
 All outdoor shoes must be removed in the lodge and residences, so you may want to bring a pair of indoor shoes or slippers.

 What are the sleeping accommodations at camp?

 All accommodations at camp are shared.
-The cabins can all sleep up to 10 people, and are two levels, with stairs to access the upper level.
-Each cabin has its own washroom on the main level.
+The cabins can sleep up to 10 people.
+Each cabin has its own washroom.
 There are bunk beds to sleep on.
-People with mobility issues will sleep on the main level and on bottom bunks.
-Preference for bottom bunks can be indicated on the application form.
-Bedding is not provided, so campers should come prepared with bedding (sleeping bags or sheets/blankets and pillows).
+People with mobility issues can indicate this on the application form, and will get a bottom bunk.
+Bedding is not provided, so campers should bring their own bedding (sleeping bags, sheets, blankets, pillows).